Zequez/cassette_explorer/README.md

 ## Usage

 ```
+$ cassette_explorer -h
-cassette_explorer /path/to/vcr/cassettes/directory [-r --replace-urls]
+Usage: cassette_explorer /path/to/vcr/cassettes/directory [options]
+    -r, --no-replace-urls            Replace relative URLs with absolute URLs.
+Default: true
+    -f, --load-in-iframe             Default the views to load in an iframe (it can be toggled from the page).
+Default: false
+    -w, --watch                      Watches the cassettes for changes.
+Default: true
+    -p, --port PORT                  Port to mount the server
+    -h, --help                       Prints this help
 ```

-`[-r --replace-urls]` will replace all the relative URLs in each page with an absolute URLs of the page original domain.
-This allows the styles, images and scripts with relative URLs to load.

 ## TODO